0xXyc/binex/02/readme.txt

 Be sure to utilize the command 'pwn template' to structure your exploit for this challenge!

+This is a direct copy from CryptoCat's challenge.
+It's truly perfect, no need to change.

 Compile: gcc 02.c -o 02 -m32 -fno-stack-protector -z execstack -no-pie -g